rodriggj/saleforce_dev/readme.md

     sfdx force:org:create -a lwcScratchOrg -d 30 -f config/project-scratch-def.json -s
     ```

+    > Note: Explanation of the above command...
-    > Note: In this command the `-a` flag still stands for _alias_ so we assign this scratch org a name of _lwsScratchOrg.
-What **changes** in our flag stucture is with this command the `-d` flag **DOES NOT** mean `default`, but rather `days` or `duration` (in days).
+    > In this command the `-a` flag still stands for _alias_ so we assign this scratch org a name of _lwsScratchOrg.
+    >
+    > The `-d` flag **DOES NOT** mean `default` in this case, but rather `days` or `duration` (in days).
 The SFDC platform allows a scratch org to exist from 1 - 30 days, after the 30 day limit the scratch org will be deleted.
 So in this case we are setting a maximum duration of 30 days.
+    >
-We use the `-f` flag to specify the file that is the configuration specification for our Scratch Org.
+    > We use the `-f` flag to specify the file that is the configuration specification for our Scratch Org.
 This was the _project-scratch-def.json_ file.
 To refer to this file we need to specify the path to this file which, if we are in the root directory will simply be _config/project-scratch-def.json_.
+    >
-Finally, we need to tell Salesforce that we want to use the same user `rodriggj@provar.com` that set up the org, so we use the `-s` flag to specify _same default username_.
+    >Finally, we need to tell Salesforce that we want to use the same user `rodriggj@provar.com` that set up the org, so we use the `-s` flag to specify _same default username_.

     <p align="center"><img src="https://user-images.githubusercontent.com/8760590/143151330-29f134a3-c1f0-43dc-b71e-cc8a213067be.png" width="450"></p>

 <sup><sub>[Back To Top](https://github.com/rodriggj/saleforce_dev#content)</sup><sub>

 ----